OlympusDAO/coingecko-api/README.md

 1. Run `pulumi up` to deploy.

 If the GCP project is shared between stacks, you may need to import the default Firestore database: `pulumi import gcp:firestore/database:Database default "(default)"`

+## Notes

+- To force the deployed function to ignore the cache, append `?cache=false` to the URL